micronaut-projects/micronaut-library-gradle-template/README.md

 `example-micronaut-lib/build.gradle.kts`show how to use the Micronaut Platform version Catalogue.

+## Documentation

+You can write the library documentation with [Asciidoc](https://docs.asciidoctor.org/asciidoc/latest/).

+The submodule `docs` applies the [https://asciidoctor.github.io/asciidoctor-gradle-plugin/master/user-guide/) to generate HTML documentation.

+`./gradlew :docs:asciidoctor`

+You can find the generated documentation in `docs/build/asciidoc/index.html`.

+The asciidoc source files are in `docs/src/docs/asciidoc`.

 ## License Management

 This template uses the [Spotless Gradle Plugin](https://github.com/diffplug/spotless) to ensure every file contains a license matching the template in `config/spotless.license.java`.